 Degree and Graduation Information

 A degree is the title of the credential that the university confers on a graduate who has completed university requirements for graduation.
-Many undergraduate degree recipients at NDSU earn a Bachelor of Science (B.S.) degree, however, many programs of study result in a specialized degree.
-Students may pursue a Bachelor of Arts (B.A.) degree, if available for their selected major, by completing the B.A. requirements as specified by their academic college and/or on the program curriculum guide (see Bachelor of Arts Requirements Using a Second Language).
+Most undergraduate degree recipients at NDSU earn a Bachelor of Science (B.S.) degree, however, many programs of study result in a specialized degree.
+Students may also pursue a Bachelor of Arts (B.A.) degree, if available for their selected major, by completing the Bachelor of Arts Requirements Using a Second Language and/or requirements as specified by their academic college on the program curriculum guide.

 NDSU confers the following degrees at the undergraduate level:

 - Bachelor of Arts (B.A.)

 - Bachelor of Fine Arts (B.F.A.)

 - Bachelor of Science (B.S.)